 Fuller Brush Company mint floor sweeper

-Here is a wonderful page on their website about their history, including the fun fact that our favorite Lucille Ball starred in a movie in 1950s titled “The Fuller Brush Girl”!
+Here is a wonderful page on their website about their history, including the fun fact that our favorite Lucille Ball starred in a movie in the 1950s titled “The Fuller Brush Girl” which you can still rent to watch on Amazon!

 Related posts